All Episodes

 Not ripping it, but you know, just mentioning it.

-I didn't even talk about the book yesterday, got so caught up in the election, but it's gangbusters.
+I got so caught up in the election, but it's gangbusters.

-So anyway, uh, there's that.
+So anyway, there's that.

-It's a headline from Sadly, I don't know the website.
+It's a headline from sadly, I don't know the website.

 And I wish I did.

-Uh yeah, until I find out the website, I'm not going to mention this.
+Until I find out the website, I'm not going to mention this.

 Let me grab a quick call.

-John Hi, great to have you on the program.
+John, hi, great to have you on the program.

 Hello.

-Happy election day, Rush.
+Happy Election Day, Rush.

 Thank you, sir.